 Whether your child dreams of pursuing a dance career or simply attends class just for fun, BPAC's amazing staff is sure to instill strong character qualities and inspire a passion for dancing that will last a lifetime.

-Natalie Mizell-Calvano has been the owner and artistic director of the Ballet & Performing Arts Centre for 21 years.
+Natalie Mizell Calvano has been the owner and artistic director of the Ballet & Performing Arts Centre for 25 years.
 Natalie is a graduate of the University of North Carolina at Greensboro where she received a Bachelor of Fine Arts in Ballet & Modern Dance.
-She was also a member of the Meredith Dance Theater and studied at the Raleigh School of Ballet, Greensboro Ballet & UNCSA.
+She attended Meredith College for two years and was also a member of the Meredith Dance Theater.
+She studied at the Raleigh School of Ballet, Greensboro Ballet & UNCSA.
 She has had the honor of working with Rick McCullough, Jan Van Dyke, John Gamble, Carol Richard, Liz Lerman and Jack Arnold to name a few.
 Along with her degree in dance, Natalie has also taught in various studios throughout NC.
 In 1997, she received a grant through Smart Start with which she developed a creative movement program for preschoolers called "Storybook Dancing".
 She has also been the director of dance at Forsyth Country Day School Summer Quest program.
 In 1998, she was the Owner & Artistic director at Sandhills Dance and Performing Arts where she staged full productions such as "The Nutcracker,” “Sleeping Beauty” and "Cinderella".
-She produces the full length ballet, The Nutcracker annually at Reynolds auditorium.
-She recently became certified to instruct Progressing Ballet Technique classes.
+She produces the full length ballet, The Nutcracker annually at Reynolds Auditorium.
+She recently became certified to instruct Progressing Ballet Technique classes with Marie Walton-Mahon, and has also developed a preschool dance program called “Little Leapers” at St. Paul’s Preschool.

 Hannah Dodge, originally from Lockport, NY, moved to Winston-Salem, after graduating from Eastern Michigan University in April 2009.
 From EMU she received her Bachelors of Science in Public Relations and minors in Dance and Management.
 While in college Hannah performed in and choreographed for various EMU Dance Program productions.
 She attended the American College Dance Festival in 2006, 2007, 2008, and 2009 where she studied with a variety of dance educators and professionals.
 At the 2009 festival she also performed in a modern piece at one of the adjudicated concerts.
 Hannah has not only studied dance, but has worked in the field of dance in various capacities.
 She has taught dance with, The Dancenter in Medina, NY, Ypsilanti Township Recreation Center in Ypsilanti, MI, and Dance Xplosion in Milan, MI.
 She also worked as a public relations/communications assistant at Dance Xplosion and with the EMU Dance Program.Hannah Dodge, originally from Lockport, NY, moved to Winston-Salem, after graduating from Eastern Michigan University in April 2009.
 From EMU she received her Bachelors of Science in Public Relations and minors in Dance and Management.
 While in college Hannah performed in and choreographed for various EMU Dance Program productions.
 She attended the American College Dance Festival in 2006, 2007, 2008, and 2009 where she studied with a variety of dance educators and professionals.
 At the 2009 festival she also performed in a modern piece at one of the adjudicated concerts.
 Hannah has not only studied dance, but has worked in the field of dance in various capacities.
 She has taught dance with, The Dancenter in Medina, NY, Ypsilanti Township Recreation Center in Ypsilanti, MI, and Dance Xplosion in Milan, MI.
 She also worked as a public relations/communications assistant at Dance Xplosion and with the EMU Dance Program.